gyg128/Privilege-Centric-Model/README.md

 ```
 Generate state spaces? (y or n)
 Please select the model to check:
-input "n" for Nested Kernel, "h" for Hilps, or "all"
+input "n" for Nested Kernel, "h" for Hilps, "sk7" for SKEE_ARMv7, "sk8" for SKEE_ARMv8, "sm" for SelMon, or "all"
 ```
 Selecting "all" will output the results to model_check.txt.